emqx/emqx-docs/en_US/security/authn/authn.md

 ```

 ::: tip
-When used in URLs, authenticator ids should be url-encoded: `password_based%3Abuilt_in_database`.
+When used in URLs, authenticator ids should be URL-encoded: `password_based%3Abuilt_in_database`.
 :::

 ### Global chain API